PaddlePaddle/docs/docs/design/phi/design_en.md

 - In this way, no matter how special the needs of Tensor are, it can be internally adapted on the premise of keeping the external API consistent.

-Inherit other Tensors with high degrees of freedom: directly inherit TensorBase.
+Inherit other Tensors with high degrees of freedom: directly inherit `TensorBase`.

-- TensorBase is an abstract class, which leaves a lot of room for the description of specific Tensor.
+- `TensorBase` is an abstract class, which leaves a lot of room for the description of specific Tensor.
 If the description of traditional Tensor cannot meet the requirements, a specialized Tensor implementation can be designed.

 #### 2.3.3 C++ API